-15.12 In the majority of cases that fall within the Agency's assessment limit an allowance of 30 - 60 minutes will be appropriate.
+15.12 In the majority of cases an allowance of 30 - 60 minutes will be appropriate.
 Where a greater time is claimed, the provider should justify the additional time spent with reference to the circumstances of the individual case.
 It may be reasonable to make greater allowance where the preparation is made more complex by the nature or circumstances of the case.
 A lengthier amount of time will be allowable where the assessable costs exceed £2,500.
 The allowance for preparation is in addition to the time allowed for checking and signing the bill.
+See paragraph 2.63 for guidance regarding bills submitted via CCMS.